 Ever wish you could peek into the beauty cabinets of other women?
 Ask them about each and every product before you gather your notes and make a beeline for the nearest Mecca?
-We did too, hence our Real Women, Real Routines series that will be running for the next month.
-We're shining a spotlight on actual women, and detailing the ins and outs of their personal skincare routines.
+We did too, hence our Real Women, Real Routines series where we're shining a spotlight on actual women, and detailing the ins and outs of their personal skincare routines.

 We asked all the questions, from their approach to skincare, to issues they're dealing with, morning and evening beauty rituals, and the products they'll keep buying forever.
 In this week's column, PR consultant, INF / Network member, and all-round super-mum Kelly Muller took us through every step in her minimal-but-effective skincare routine.
 One child, a strong social following, and a writing gig on the side don't exactly leave hours to be spent fluffing around in the bathroom, so each and every product needs to be quick, easy, but most importantly results-driven to make the cut.